VTON-IT: Virtual Try-On using Image Translation: Introduction

-In this paper, we mainly focus on solving the problems of 2D virtual try on applications by leveraging state-of-the-art deep learning network for semantic segmentation and robust image translation network for translating the input image into target domain.
-In previous works like VVT \cite{dong2019fw} there are problems with semantic segmentation because of plain backgrounds in training datasets.
-To solve this issue we trained a UNet-like semantic segmentation architecture on diverse images manually picked from the FGV6 dataset \cite{iMateria0:online}.
-For image translation tasks residual mapping generator and the multi-scale discriminator is used which takes a semantic mask from the segmentation network and translates it into a wrapped RGB cloth with fine details.
-The previous methods only worked on an image with a single person on it \cite{liu2021arbitrary}.
-Therefore, to make it applicable for multi-person cases, we used a pre-trained human detection Yolov5 model \cite{glenn_jocher_2021_5563715} trained on COCO dataset \cite{lin2014microsoft} to generate a bounding box for each human body and crop the overlaying cloth on it.
-VTON-IT architecture offers pose, background, and occlusion invariant application for the online fashion industry with a wide range of applications.
-Rigorous testing and experiments have shown that our approach generates more visually promising overlayed images as compared to existing methods.
+In this paper, we primarily address the challenges of 2D virtual try-on applications by leveraging state-of-the-art deep learning networks for semantic segmentation and robust image translation networks for translating input images into the target domain.
+Previous works like VVT \cite{dong2019fw} encountered issues with semantic segmentation due to plain backgrounds in training datasets.
+To address this, we trained a UNet-like semantic segmentation architecture on diverse images manually selected from the FGV6 dataset \cite{iMateria0:online}.
+For image translation tasks, a residual mapping generator and multi-scale discriminator are employed, taking a semantic mask from the segmentation network and translating it into a wrapped RGB cloth with fine details.
+Previous methods only worked on images with a single person \cite{liu2021arbitrary}.
+Thus, to make it applicable for multi-person cases, we utilized a pre-trained human detection Yolov5 model \cite{glenn_jocher_2021_5563715} trained on the COCO dataset \cite{lin2014microsoft} to generate bounding boxes for each human body and crop the overlaying cloth accordingly.

+The VTON-IT architecture offers pose, background, and occlusion invariant applications for the online fashion industry with a wide range of applications.
+Rigorous testing and experiments have demonstrated that our approach generates more visually promising overlayed images compared to existing methods.